postman721/Spin-Fm/README.md

         Right-click on any tab (except the first) to close it.

     Navigating the File System:
-        Use the home and trash buttons on the toolbar to navigate to the home directory and the trash directory, respectively.
+        Use the home and trash buttons on the toolbar to navigate to the home directory and to the trash directory, respectively.
-        Enter paths directly in the address bar and press Enter to navigate to that location.
+        Enter paths directly in the address bar and press Enter to navigate to locations.

     Performing File Operations:
         Right-click on files or folders to access delete, cut, copy, and paste options.